Henry Grimes: Early life and career

 Henry Alonzo Grimes was born in Philadelphia, to parents who both had been musicians in their youth.
 He took up the violin at the age of 12, and then began playing tuba, English horn, percussion, finally switching to the double bass at Mastbaum Technical High School.
 He furthered his musical studies at Juilliard and established a reputation as a versatile bassist by the mid-1950s.

-Grimes recorded or performed with saxophonists Gerry Mulligan and Sonny Rollins, pianists Thelonious Monk and McCoy Tyner, singer Anita O'Day, clarinetist Benny Goodman and many others.
+Grimes recorded or performed with pianist Lennie Tristano and saxophonists Lee Konitz, Gerry Mulligan and Sonny Rollins, pianists Thelonious Monk and McCoy Tyner, singer Anita O'Day, clarinetist Benny Goodman and many others.
 When bassist Charles Mingus was experimenting with a second bass player in his band, Grimes was the person he selected for the job.
 One of his earliest appearances on film is captured in the Bert Stern documentary on the Newport Jazz Festival of 1958, Jazz on a Summer's Day.
 Grimes was 22 years old, and as word spread among the musicians about his extraordinary playing, he ended up playing with six different groups in the festival that weekend: those of Benny Goodman, Lee Konitz, Thelonious Monk, Gerry Mulligan, Sonny Rollins, and Tony Scott.
-And though Henry’s name never even appeared in the festival’s printed program, New York Times critic Bosley Crowther took note of the remarkable young bassist and listed him as one of the festival’s primary players.
+And though Henry's name never even appeared in the festival's printed program, New York Times critic Bosley Crowther took note of the remarkable young bassist and listed him as one of the festival's primary players.

 Gradually growing interested in the burgeoning free jazz movement, Grimes performed with most of the music's important names, including pianist Cecil Taylor, trumpeter Don Cherry, saxophonists Steve Lacy, Pharoah Sanders, Archie Shepp, and Albert Ayler.
 He released one album, The Call, as a trio leader for the ESP-Disk record label in 1966.
 The album features Perry Robinson on clarinet and drummer Tom Price and is considered to be representative of his career at that time.